ks888/ansible-playbook-debugger/README.md

 ## Description

 Although `Ansible` is a powerful tool for configuration management, debugging its playbook is often bothersome.
-Running a playbook takes time, and if the playbook contains a bug, you may need to rerun it several times.
-Also, when the playbook fails, you may not get a kind error message.
+One of its reasons is an error message from ansible may not include enough information for debug.
+For example, variables and task's keywords are not included usually.
+Another reason is the time it takes to run a playbook.
+For debug, you may need to run the playbook several times to get more details and to see that the bug is fixed.

 `ansible-playbook-debugger` is the debugger to facilitate such a bothersome work.
 When a task fails, the debugger is invoked automatically.
 Then you can check the module's arguments, variables, keywords, and so on.
 Furthermore, you can change the module's arguments to fix a bug, and re-execute the task.
 If the re-execution is successful, the playbook continues to run as if there was no error.